karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - timestampProperty and uniqueProperty must be TranscodedProperties.
   - shardBumps:
     - Each bump is { timestamp: int >=0, charBits: int in [1..5], chars: int in [0..40] }.
-    - Bumps are sorted by timestamp ascending; a zero-timestamp bump { charBits: 1, chars: 0 } is ensured (prepended if missing).
+    - Bumps are sorted by timestamp ascending; a zero‑timestamp bump { charBits: 1, chars: 0 } is ensured (prepended if missing).
     - chars must increase monotonically with timestamp (strictly).

 ---